srkuberski/gcvspl/README.md

 This is a Matlab interface to Woltring's classic generalized, cross-validatory (GCV) spline smoothing and differentiation code [1].
 Woltring's original Fortran 77 code [2] was converted to C using the f2c converter [3].
 Two Matlab MEX wrappers have been implemented to make the code available to a wider range of users.

-For archiving and documentation purposes, the original Fortran 77 source file (`gcvspl.f`) is duplicated here, as well as the intermediary C code files (`gcvspl.c`, `gcvspl.h`).
-Please adhere to their original copyright.
-Everything else provided in this repository is released to the public domain.

 - [Theoretical minimum](#theoretical-minimum)
 - [Matlab interface](#matlab-interface)
 - [Matlab example](#matlab-example)